-Initial production Zeens may be available on a limited basis by fall 2021 — initially, direct from our new factory in West Chester, PA, and eventually from dealers around the world.
+Initial production Zeens may be available on a limited basis by early 2022 — initially, direct from our new factory in West Chester, PA, and eventually from dealers around the world.

 Unlike walkers and wheelchairs, Zeens do not stigmatize the rider.
 They

 are cool.
 They are both !active furniture", and a mode of

 transport.
 Compared to walkers, Zeens are safe, comfortable, and fast,

 and do not have to be set out of the way when you arrive at the dinner

 table.
 (Nor do they have to be retrieved in order to get back to the buffet